GaborLengyel/Plots/README.md

 # Plots
-Plotting functions for (1) error bars, and (2) scatter plots in ptyhon using numpy, scipy, matplotlib.pyplot, and matplotlib.patches
+Plotting functions for (1) error bars, and (2) scatter plots in ptyhon using numpy, scipy, matplotlib.pyplot, and matplotlib.patches\n

 Usage:
 (1) import it - e.g. from PythonPlots import ErrorBarsForMeans